PhilBoileau/cmldiffvar/README.md

 ## Example

-We estimate the absolute differential variance (ADV) using a cross-fit targeted maximum likelihood estimator from a random sample of the `toy_population_tbl` data included with the `cmldiffvar` package.
-The true ADV in this population is $8$.
+We estimate the absolute differential variance, defined as the difference of the potential outcome variances, on a random sample of the `toy_population_tbl` data included with the `cmldiffvar` package.
+We use a targeted maximum likelihood estimator that allows adjustment for confounding variables.
+The true absolute differential variance in this population is $2$, indicating that there is treatment effect heterogeneity.

 ``` r
 # load the required packages